larsid/fogbed/docs/local_emulation.md

-You can create custom topologies and run locally with Containernet through from `FogbedExperiment` class.
+You can create custom topologies and run locally with Containernet using the `FogbedExperiment` class.
 ```py
 from fogbed import Container, FogbedExperiment